New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 For those nearing retirement age, an interest-only lifetime mortgage can make a huge difference in affording the things they need while ensuring their security in later years with reduced monthly payments if desired.

-RIO mortgages are particularly beneficial for those who want to stay in their own home but don’t want to move to another property due to financial reasons.
-If this sounds like something you might be interested in, it’s best to get in touch with an experienced provider such as Equity Release Supermarket so that they can explain all the details and help you decide whether this type of loan is suitable for your individual circumstances.
+Suppose this sounds like something you might be interested in.
+In that case, it’s best to get in touch with an experienced provider such as Equity Release Supermarket so that they can explain all the details and help you decide whether this type of loan is suitable for your individual circumstances.

-Mortgage Advisors at Natwest
+Mortgage Advisors at Natwest for help with monthly interest

 At Natwest, we understand that choosing the right mortgage can be a complex and sometimes overwhelming process.
 That’s why our dedicated mortgage advisors are here to help you find the best mortgage for your situation.